kerkkoh/simple-clothing-store/README.md

 As of version 0.0.2, you can use docker to perform all of the gruntwork of running the server for you.
 Simply run `docker-compose up`, and docker will spin up a new container with Simple Clothing Store running on it.

 If you do not wish to use Docker, you can build the frontend and run the backend manually.
 However, there are npm scripts for automating this.
+First run `npm install` in the root folder and then in the frontend folder.

 If you are running a Linux system, run `npm run build-tux`, which will build the frontend, move it into the appropriate folder (./build) and start the server.